strudeljs/vscode-snippets/README.md

-# Strudel Snippet sfor VS Code
+# Strudel Snippets for VS Code

 This extension for Visual Studio Code adds snippets for Strudel.